 21. Cactus-Free Desert Landscaping

 The clean look and neutral tones of a modern home are a perfect aesthetic match for this cactus-free front yard landscaping idea.
 Native desert plants are partnered with yellow kangaroo paw, an Australian import, to create a simple but dynamic xeriscaped landscape.
-While the yellow flowers of the kangaroo paw might be the most eye-catching flowers in this photo, the silvery green texas ranger bushes in the background are known for their abundant displays purple or pink flowers which appear after summer rains.
+While the yellow flowers of the kangaroo paw might be the most eye-catching flowers in this photo, the silvery green texas ranger bushes in the background are known for their abundant displays pink or purple flowers which appear after summer rains.
 Along with the silver blue foliage of the ground cover and the well-established grasses, this mixture of drought hardy plants softens the hard lines of the stairway and proves that there’s more to desert landscaping than just cactus.

 22. Tree Stump Planter